 FAQ

-What we are regularly asked about golf vacations in Austria:
+What we are regularly asked about golf holidays in Austria:

-Whatever you want to know about golf vacations in Austria, please ask us.
-The Golf in Austria vacation consultants will be very happy to answer your questions on the phone: +43 662 645153 or via e-mail: office@golfinfo.at!
+Whatever you would like to know about golf holidays in Austria, please ask us.
+The Golf in Austria holiday advisors will be happy to answer your questions on the phone: +43 662 645153 or by e-mail: office@golfinfo.at!

-What is special about a golf vacation in Austria?
+What is so special about a golf holiday in Austria?

-- Many different golf courses for your choice in a relatively small area.
+- Many different golf courses to choose from in a relatively small area.

 - Warm and professional hospitality in the Golf in Austria hotels.

-- Golf courses with a high standard of care, beautifully inserted into nature.
+- Golf courses with a high standard of care, beautifully integrated into nature.

 - Instead of being isolated in a resort, you will get to know the country and its people, Austrian customs, culinary delights and modern cultural facilities during your flexible golf excursions.